carnival-disaster/carnival-disaster/README.md

-**"A month later, we came to this conclusion: There was no such “beast” in the forest."**
+**"Space.
+The one who created a single book formed from the infinite cosmos that makes up the world, layered with dimensions containing that cosmos."**

-- call me tumored/tb, apocalypse bird, oppression or radical
+- call me tumored/tb, wellcheers, apocalypse bird, oppression or radical
 - STRICTLY it/its pronouns. don't like it? block me. **DO NOT REFER TO ME WITH FEMALE TERMS.
 ONLY MASCULINE/NEUTRAL.
 I'M AGENDER & TRANSMASC.**
 - i say slurs sometimes. **ALL** the slurs i say i can reclaim.
 - i'm disabled, both physically and mentally, please be patient with me